MarieIS/Python_HW2/README.md

 # Python_HW2
-This is my second practical work in the GeekBrains's course
+This is my second practical work in the GeekBrains's course.